tsy24/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Data should be stored locally and without any DBMS.
+5. Should be for a single user, not multiple users.
+6. The system should respond within 2 seconds per search query.

 *{More to be added}*